Ode to the Dremel: Make a Pendant with Texture and Rivets, No Soldering Required

 Note: I used a 1″ sterling silver circle, a copper cog, a sunburst (from my stash), and a brass flower blank (available from Beaducation).
 You may have noticed that the circle blank had a poorly stamped initial design on it.
 No matter, since it was going to be covered by the other blanks.
 Reuse and recycle, I say!

-Instructions on Making a Pendant with a Jewelry Dremel
+How to Make a Pendant with a Jewelry Dremel

 1. Texture and file the edges of the blanks using the grinding bits.
 The orange one adds texture to the surface and the blue smooths the edges.